 However, this experience has changed me.
 While serving as the Other Death Penalty Project’s free world liaison, it pains me to say I rarely paid attention to the suffering of the families whose loved ones had been murdered or grievously harmed by the people for whose freedom I was fighting.
 Now, I have a far deeper understanding of the complexity of the issue.
 LWOP is wrong and inhumane, but so is ignoring, discounting, and minimizing the suffering caused to others by people sentenced to LWOP.

 Infrequently, someone will be released who once again causes harm.
 Speaking as a person who has been deeply injured by a former LWOP-sentenced prisoner, this still does not justify locking up tens of thousands of people until they die without even the opportunity of a second chance.

-Over the past 30 years, however, we have gone from a retributive system, which has sentenced over 53,000 Americans to death by incarceration, to a culture that honors convicted murderers as heroes returning from the brutal war of prison while failing to acknowledge their ongoing moral responsibility for the harm they caused.
+Over the past 50 years we have gone from a retributive system, which has sentenced over 53,000 Americans to death by incarceration, to a culture that honors convicted murderers as heroes returning from the brutal war of prison while failing to acknowledge their ongoing moral responsibility for the harm they caused.